cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

     ***Dialog:*** cakephp-mysql-example

-    Select on which provider the HEAT Template should be executed:
+    Select on which provider the OpenShift Template should be executed:

     ***Provider:*** OpenShift